Login

 CID Passing Score

-Passing score for CID and CID+ certification is:
+The passing score for CID and CID+ certification is 73%.

 CID Retakes

-• Typical waiting period is 1 day before retesting
+• The typical waiting period is 1 day before retesting

-Because exams are fully closed book, preparation and familiarity with design concepts are critical.
+Because the exams are fully closed book, preparation and familiarity with design concepts are critical.

 Why Understanding Test Structure Matters